balderdashy/sails-docs/reference/waterline/models/archive.md

 ```

 ### Notes
 > This method is best used in situations where you would otherwise use [`.destroy()`](https://sailsjs.com/documentation/reference/waterline-orm/models/destroy), but you still need to keep the deleted data somewhere.
-If you anticipate needing to access the data again in your app (e.g. if to allow un-deleting), you may want to consider using an `isDeleted` flag on your records instead of archiving them, since the records become more difficult to work with once they are archived.
+If you anticipate needing to access the data again in your app (e.g. if you allow un-deleting), you may want to consider using an `isDeleted` flag instead, since the records become more difficult to work with once they are archived.

 <docmeta name="displayName" value=".archive()">